University of Luxembourg

 The University of Luxembourg (French: Université du Luxembourg; German: Universität Luxemburg; Luxembourgish: Universitéit Lëtzebuerg) is a public research university in Esch-sur-Alzette and Luxembourg City, Luxembourg.
 It was founded in 2003 and is the only public university in Luxembourg.

 History

 The University of Luxembourg was formed in 2003 by combining four existing education and research institutes: the Centre universitaire, Institut supérieur d'études et de recherches pédagogiques, Institut supérieur de technologie, and Institut d'études éducatives et sociales.
 During the COVID-19 pandemic in Luxembourg as part of the worldwide COVID-19 pandemic, the university switched to remote learning and later hybrid learning.

+The creation of the campus at Esch-sur-Alzette was part of an initiative to repurpose former steel industry land.
+This industry closed in 1997.
+The campus opened in 2015, incorporating former blast furnaces and warehouses.